Editors' note (September 11, 2013): Effectively immediately, Sony has cut the price of the Wi-Fi Vita from $249 to $199.

 I imported a Japanese Vita in December and have had weeks of hands-on time with the device, including playing most of Uncharted: Golden Abyss.
 The Vita is easily the most impressive portable gaming device that I've ever handled.
 Its brilliant touch screen is as responsive as an iPad's, and the onboard operating system is smart, logically laid out, and easy to use.

-Priced at $250 for the Wi-Fi version, there still remains some hidden costs in owning a Vita (which I'll cover below).
+Priced at $200 for the Wi-Fi version, there still remains some hidden costs in owning a Vita (which I'll cover below).
 But perhaps the Vita's biggest challenge is proving itself as a worthy device, important enough to convince the casual gamer that he or she needs to carry around not just a smartphone, but a portable console as well.
 How this generation of handheld devices shapes up will say a lot about where portable gaming is headed, and Sony has made what I think is a very impressive effort right out of the gate.
+While the Vita suffered a dearth of AAA titles soon after its original release, the platform has evolved into a haven for indie PSN games.

 Design, specs, and other features

-Available in two versions, the PlayStation Vita retails for $250 (Wi-Fi only) and $300 (Wi-Fi /3G).
+First available in two versions, the PlayStation Vita retails for $200 (Wi-Fi only) and $300 (Wi-Fi/3G, though it's becoming increasingly harder to find this model).
 At a quick glance, it could be confused with the PSP, but upon further inspection you'll find it's wider, taller, and just a few millimeters thicker and few ounces heavier than the PSP-3000.
 Most noticeable of all, though, has got to be its dazzling 5-inch (960x544-pixel) OLED touch screen, which is nearly an entire inch bigger (diagonally) than the PSP-3000's screen.

 Even though it weighs in at 9.2 ounces (9.8 ounces for the 3G model), the Vita is still a considerably lightweight device.
 Its screen is flanked by two analog thumb sticks; above those are the classic PlayStation buttons on the right and a D-pad on the left.
 Both the buttons and D-pad are smaller than the ones on the PSP.
 That said, I didn't find that they negatively affect gameplay.
 If anything, they're more responsive.
 There are also left and right shoulder buttons, a PlayStation button, and Start and Select buttons.
 The latter two are quite tiny, tucked away at the bottom-right corner and aren't always very easy to hit, though they aren't used too often.
 A power toggle is easily accessible on the top-left brim of the unit, while two volume buttons rest on the right side.
 In between that you've got a Vita game card slot and a proprietary port of some sort that I haven't had any use for yet.